 Can low porosity hair benefit from protein-free hair products?

-Low porosity hair has tighter cuticles which means that ingredients in your hair products will take longer to absorb.
-When you use hair products with too much protein in them, you can experience hair that feels hard and tough.
 This is because proteins repair the structure of your hair, so it’s less susceptible to breakage and damage.
 Therefore, if you have low porosity hair, you should add some protein-free hair products to your hair regimen, so that you can maintain an adequate protein-moisture balance in your hair. may benefit from protein-free hair products once in a while.

 What ingredients should I look out for when choosing protein-free products?